 LINKAGE SECTION.
-01 PRIVATE IMPORT.
+01 PRIVATE IMPORT COMMON.
 02 <array>.

-Note: If the transaction uses the FOCUS screen handling system, only the first 200 bytes of task common will be available for the user application program.
-The rest of task common is used by FOCUS, because the FOCUS data must be passed on (by TSWAP) to the next application of the transaction.
+Note: If the transaction uses the FOCUS screen handling system, the last 5700_8 words of task common will be used by FOCUS, because the FOCUS data must be passed on (by TSWAP) to the next application of the transaction.